No products in the cart.

 Temperature and Humidity Levels

 The Gasteraloe’ Twilight Zone’ prefers average room temperatures.
-However, if your home is on the cool side, you can place your plant near a heating vent.
-This succulent doesn’t require high humidity levels but will benefit from occasional misting.
+However, if your home is fantastic, you can place your plant near a heating vent.
+This succulent doesn’t require high humidity but will benefit from occasional misting.

 Repotting and Propagation

-The Gasteraloe’ Twilight Zone’ doesn’t need to be repotted very often.
-Once every two or three years should be sufficient, when you do repot, use a well-drained succulent potting mix.
+The Gasteraloe’ Twilight Zone’ doesn’t need to be repotted often.
+Once every two or three years, use a well-drained succulent potting mix when repot.
 It is preferable to transplant after the roots emerge through the drainage holes.

 To propagate, remove an offset (baby plant) from the mother plant and put it in its pot.

 For leaf propagation, gently twist and pull the leaf off the stem.
-It’s essential that you get the whole leaf and not let part of the leaf stay on the branch.
+It would be best to get the whole leaf and not let part of it stay on the branch.
 You may get some trimmers and remove the leaf from the stem to ensure you get a precise cut.

 If you cut off your leaves from the branch, it is essential to allow them to sit out for 2-4 days so that they may build a callus.